• As low as $361/Night

 *This home was freshly refreshed for 2024 with updates including new floor, lighting, furnishings, interior painting, modernized kitchen with an abundance of cabinetry, and more!

 427, "Beach Hut," offers four bedrooms, including one queen master bedroom with private bathroom, accepting for a variety of linens types to accommodate up to 10 guests!
-The newly modernized great room offers slider access to wrap-around decking for appreciating the ocean breeze and sun-tanning.
+The freshly remodeled great room offers slider access to wrap-around decking for appreciating the ocean breeze and sun-tanning.
 And the kitchen has been updated with new cabinetry, huge counter space, accented wood paneling, and a range with copper backsplash that gives this home a ideal aesthetic.

 After a walk home from the beach, relax on the open, wrap-around decking while listening to ocean waves crash against the shore.
-Then, appreciate other amenities like a charcoal grille for outside cooking, cavernous yard for outdoor games, WiFi, laundry room, entirely supplied kitchen, and more!
+Then, savor other amenities like a charcoal grille for outside cooking, cavernous yard for outdoor games, WiFi, laundry room, entirely supplied kitchen, and more!

 Being located near Mile Post 20 in South Nags Head, this OBX Rental Home is only mins. from sites like the Bodie Island Lighthouse, Oregon Inlet, and 4x4 beaches, while the main part of Nags Head is only mins. away, offering a wide variety of eateries, grocery stores, golf (including miniature golf), an outlet mall, and so much more!
 South Nags Head also features a great bicycle path for morning runs or cycling.